-

 Does flue need to be open for pilot light?

-If your fireplace doesn’t have a pilot light, then the flue won’t need to be opened up – just make sure that the fireplace is in use before closing off the airflow.
-Finally, keep in mind that opening and closing the flue will also control how much cold air enters your home during the wintertime.
-So consider doing this regularly if you live in colder climates.
+If your fireplace doesn’t have a pilot light, the flue won’t need to be opened.
+Just ensure the fireplace is in use before closing off the airflow.

 Should the fireplace flue be open or closed?

-Use a carbon monoxide detector when you light your fire (or any other type of combustion).
-Clean your chimney after every use to prevent soot and ash buildup that could cause problems down the line.
-Make sure you know what your local building codes require before starting a fireplace.
+Use a carbon monoxide detector when you light your fire.
+Clean your chimney after every use to prevent soot and ash buildup.
+This prevents problems down the line.

 Do you have to open the damper on a gas fireplace?